boldflight/BibleConverter/test_EPUB/output/2kings.md

 [13] One of his advisers replied, “Pick some men and have them take five of the horses that are left in the city.
 (Even if they are killed, their fate will be no different than that of all the Israelite people—we’re all going to die!)
 Let’s send them out so we can know for sure what’s going on.”
 [14] So they picked two horsemen and the king sent them out to track the Syrian army.
 He ordered them, “Go and find out what’s going on.”
 [15] So they tracked them as far as the Jordan.
 The road was filled with clothes and equipment that the Syrians had discarded in their haste.
 The scouts went back and told the king.
 [16] Then the people went out and looted the Syrian camp.
-A seah of finely milled flour sold for a shekel, and two seahs of barley for a shekel, just as in the **Lord’**s message.
+A seah of finely milled flour sold for a shekel, and two seahs of barley for a shekel, just as in the **Lord**'s message.

 [17] Now the king had placed the officer who was his right-hand man at the city gate.
 When the people rushed out, they trampled him to death in the gate.
 This fulfilled the prophet’s word which he had spoken when the king tried to arrest him.
 [18] The prophet had told the king, “Two seahs of barley will sell for a shekel, and a seah of finely milled flour for a shekel; this will happen about this time tomorrow in the gate of Samaria.”